 There are countless website-building platforms, but this article will primarily focus on WordPress and Webflow.
-The website builder that is best for your business will depend on your specific needs and skills, as every business is unique.
+The best website builder for your business will depend on your specific needs and skills, as every business is unique.

 39% of all websites on the Internet use WordPress.
 Although it is a familiar platform, some alternatives offer more extensive features or capabilities with varying levels of involvement or required knowledge.